Vlčnov

 Vlčnov is a municipality and village in Uherské Hradiště District in the Zlín Region of the Czech Republic.
-It has about 3,000 inhabitants.
-The municipality is known for viticulture and for the folklore festival Ride of the Kings, which is on the UNESCO Intangible Cultural Heritage List.
+It has about 2,900 inhabitants.
+The municipality is located in the Vizovice Highlands.

+Vlčnov is known for viticulture and for the folklore festival Ride of the Kings, which is on the UNESCO Intangible Cultural Heritage List.

 Geography

 Vlčnov is located about 10 km southeast of Uherské Hradiště and 25 km south of Zlín.
 It lies in the Vizovice Highlands.
 The highest point is the hill Černá hora at 364 m above sea level.
+The stream Vlčnovský potok originates here and flows through the municipality.

 History

 The first written mention of Vlčnov is from 1264.
 From 1506, it was part of the Uherský Brod estate.
-Together with Uherský Brod it was owned by the lords of Kunovice and from 1611 by the Kaunitz family.
+The estate with Vlčnov was owned by the Lords of Kunovice and from 1611 by the Kaunitz family.

 Economy

-Vlčnov is known for viticulture and wine production.
+Vlčnov is known for viticulture and winemaking.
 The municipality lies in the Slovácká wine subregion.

 Transport

 There are no railways or major roads passing through the municipality.